 LinkedIn follower Renee Chamberlin suggests, “Take three long, slow, deep breaths and at the same time, wiggle your toes.
 This helps calm you and brings you back from your anxious mind into your body.”
 Greg Schmierer follows a similar routine.
 He says, “Just before the presentation, I close my eyes, take three deep breaths, and visualize [the] success of my presentation.”

 Hooking in the audience with a joke, anecdote or story early on can also help you to lighten the mood, and is a great way of getting your audience engaged.

 As Twitter follower Pauline Grant recommends, “Find an appropriate hook to connect with and engage your audience from the outset.”
 Fellow Tweeter Jo Gallagher adds, “Breathe and be yourself!
 It’s a conversation relaying information and an opportunity to engage the crowd [and], in doing so, learn something new.”

-Thank you to everyone who responded to our question, and apologies to those whose replies didn’t get a mention this time – we appreciate the time and effort that you took to join in our discussion.
+Thank you to everyone who responded to our question, we appreciate the time and effort that you took to join in our discussion.